 2. Prepare the sauce – Combine the corn starch, soy sauce, dark soy sauce, oyster sauce, Chinese cooking wine, and sugar.
 Whisk well to combine and set aside.

-- Tip – If you love a lot of sauce, I recommend doubling the sauce recipe.
+- Tip – I recommend doubling the sauce recipe if you love extra saucy noodles.

-3. Prepare the noodles – Cook the noodles according to package instructions.
-For me, this meant boiling my noodles in water for 2-3 minutes max.
-Do not overcook, you want them to remain slightly undercooked (we want a little spring in our noodles!)
+3. Prepare the noodles – Cook the chow mein noodles according to package instructions.
+For me, this meant boiling my noodles in water for 2-3 minutes maximum.
+Do not overcook the noodles; you want them to remain slightly undercooked and chewy.
 Drain well.

 4. Fry the noodles – Heat a large wok or skillet over medium-high heat.
-Once hot, add enough oil to coat the entire surface of your pan or skillet and then add the noodles.
-Stir fry for 4-5 minutes, or until golden and starting to turn crispy.
+Once hot, add enough oil to coat the entire surface of your pan, and then add the noodles.
+Stir fry for 4-5 minutes or until golden and starting to turn crispy.
 Remove from the skillet and set aside.

-5. Cook the chicken – In the same pan add some more oil set over high heat.
-Once hot, add the chicken and cook for 5-6 minutes, mixing frequently, to ensure even cooking.
-Once fully cooked, remove to a clean plate and set aside.
+5. Cook the chicken – Add an additional tablespoon of oil to the same pan and set it over high heat.
+Once hot, add the chicken and cook for 5-6 minutes, mixing frequently to ensure even cooking.
+Once the chicken is fully cooked, remove to a clean plate and set aside.

 - Tip – The smaller you chop your chicken, the faster it will cook.

 6. Saute the aromatics and vegetables – Once again, return your pan, wok, or skillet to high heat.
-Add an additional tablespoon of oil and the minced garlic, immediately add the shredded cabbage, celery, carrots, and green onion.
+Add an additional tablespoon of oil and add the minced garlic; immediately add the shredded cabbage, celery, carrots, and green onion.
 Mix thoroughly and cook, stirring continuously for 1-2 minutes.

-7. Add the sauce – Finally, add the sauce and return the noodles and the chicken back to the pan.
+7. Add the sauce – Finally, add the sauce, return the noodles, and add the chicken back to the pan.
 Stir fry, mixing and tossing continuously for 1-2 minutes.
 Mix in the bean sprouts.
 Mix thoroughly and cook for an additional 30-60 seconds.

 Helpful Tips and Tricks

-- Slice your veggies nice and thin and chop your chicken nice and small.
-Chow mein is not meant to take a long time to cook.
+- Thinly slice the veggies and chop the chicken into small, bite-size pieces.
+Chow mein is meant to cook quickly.
 Having everything chopped nice and small is helpful in expediting the process.

 - Make sure everything is prepared before you start cooking.
 Again, we’re working fast here, you won’t have time to shred your cabbage if you’ve already added the garlic to your skillet.

-- This recipe works great in a large skillet or great big wok.
-Even a cast-iron skillet would work if that’s all you have available.
+- This recipe works great in a large skillet or a great big wok.
+Even a cast-iron skillet works if that’s all you have available.

 Chicken Chow Mein Recipe (How to Make Chow Mein)